 All frame sizes come with 3 water bottle mounts, a top tube bag mount, front and rear rack mounts, fender mounts, triple cargo fork mounts, and even a kickstand mount.
 You can haul loads from the market, carry your kids, or lug all the gear for a weekend in the mountains.

-There were no comprises made to carry gear.
+No compromises were made to carry gear.
 It was just a matter of adding the mounts to help you strap on your things.

 Fun to ride.

 Bikes are fun to ride.
-When you're training for fitness, sometimes you forget just how fun riding can be.
+When training for fitness, sometimes you forget just how fun riding can be.
 That feeling of freedom, of flying, of just getting lost.
 This is why we ride, and your bike should always be an extension of that.
-I grew up riding BMX, it was my life.
-It's engrained in my DNA, and I'll never lose that.
-With this is mind, of course I had to make sure the Black could handle the silly things I'm going to do on it.
-It had to encourage speed, and it has to inspire me to always stay young at heart.
+We grew up riding BMX; it was life.
+It's ingrained in our DNA, and we'll never lose that.
+With this in mind, of course, we had to make sure the Black could handle the silly things we were going to do on it.
+It had to encourage speed, and it had to inspire us to always stay young at heart.

 Geometry for everyday riding.

 There are a crazy amount of different types of bikes available.
-In the pursuit of perfection, brands and manufacturers have expanded their lines to include bikes that are laser focused on being good at a particular segment of riding.
-For example, you can't just go buy a "mountain bike" anymore.
-Their are hardtails, which include; XC, trail, bikepacking, enduro, etc...
-Then of course their are full suspensions, which include: DH, XC, downcountry, trail, enduro, mixed wheel sizes of each category, etc...
+In the pursuit of perfection, brands and manufacturers have expanded their lines to include bikes that are laser-focused on being good at a particular riding segment.
+For example, you can't buy a "mountain bike" anymore.
+There are hardtails, which include XC, trail, bikepacking, enduro, etc...
+Then, of course, there are full suspensions, which include DH, XC, downcountry, trail, enduro, mixed wheel sizes of each category, etc...
 This is the case for road bikes, hybrid bikes, and now gravel bikes.

-The stock geometry is geared towards a neutral riding position, but if you want to be positioned upright to take pressure off of your neck, you can opt for a riser bar that lifts you up about 3 inches.
+The stock geometry is geared towards a neutral riding position, but if you want to be upright to relieve pressure on your neck, you can opt for a riser bar that lifts you up about 3 inches.

 The bottom line.